 “They still need to bring the property back to its original condition at the end of the lease.
 That’s why it’s important to have a really thorough initial inspection so that everyone has a clear record of the property’s original condition."
-Grace says.
+Monika says.
 "Routine inspections should also be detailed.
 That way, there are no arguments at the end of the lease.”

 Domestic violence and personal protection

 Tenants may apply to ACAT for a ‘no cause’ termination of the lease, to either leave the property or have a new lease issued in cases of domestic violence and personal protection orders.
 Where ACAT issues such a notice, ACAT may decide that the tenant will not be charged any advertising or letting fees, or other penalties.

 If you are given a no cause termination of your tenancy, you can now vacate by giving three weeks notice, rather than waiting until the last two weeks of the term.
 If you give notice in the last two weeks of the term, you are still required to give four days’ notice.

 Break lease fees have been limited, making it less punitive to break your lease early.
 Under the changes, if you break your fixed term lease, your landlord can only charge fees in line with the actual loss they sustain.
 If they find a new tenant quickly, the amount you owe will be reduced by the amount that is offset by the new tenant.

 Your landlord also has an obligation to find a new tenant as quickly as is reasonable.
 If you know someone looking for a property, why not pass their name along as a gesture of good will?

 If your landlord has had specific conditions endorsed by ACAT, they must include them in the advertisement for the property.